-GE and we agreed to maintain current operations and pricing levels with regards to Control upgrade services we offer through our Digitals Solution segment division for the four years commencing on the Trigger Date.

-GE will transfer to BHGE certain UK pension liabilities related to the oil and gas businesses of BHGE and certain specified former oil and gas businesses of GE on what is intended to be a fully funded basis (using agreed upon actuarial assumptions).
-No liabilities associated with GE's broad-based U.S. defined benefit pension plan will be transferred to us.

-The Tax Matters Agreement with GE that was negotiated at the time of the Transactions will be clarified but otherwise will remain substantially in place, and both companies retain the ability to monetize certain tax benefits.

-Under the terms of the Master Agreement Framework, the annual intercompany services fee of \$55 million that we agreed to pay GE as part of the Transactions will be reduced by 50% to \$27.5 million per year beginning on January 1, 2019.
-The intercompany services agreement will terminate 90 days following the Trigger Date (except with respect to certain tools access).
+- We agreed with GE to maintain current operations and pricing levels with regards to control upgrade services we offer through our Digital Solutions segment division for the 4 years commencing on the Trigger Date. - In 2019, GE transferred to us certain UK pension liabilities related to our oil and gas businesses and certain specified former oil and gas businesses of GE.
+The assets associated with these liabilities were also transferred on a fully funded basis.
+No liabilities associated with GE's broad-based U.S. defined benefit pension plan were transferred to us. - The Tax Matters Agreement with GE that was negotiated at the time of the Transactions will remain substantially in place and both companies retain the ability to monetize certain tax benefits. - Under the terms of the Master Agreement Framework, the annual intercompany services fee of \$55 million that we agreed to pay GE as part of the Transactions was reduced by 50% to \$27.5 million per year beginning on January 1, 2019.
+The Intercompany Services Agreement terminated on December 15, 2019 except with respect to certain tools access.

-In connection with the Master Agreement Framework, we have agreed to terminate certain aspects of the transfer restrictions previously applicable to GE under the Stockholders Agreement.
-The transfer restrictions prohibited GE from transferring any shares of our common stock prior to July 3, 2019 (except to its affiliates) without the approval of the Conflicts Committee of our board of directors.
-Other provisions of the Stockholders Agreement, including continuing restrictions on certain private transfers of shares of our common stock by GE, and approval requirements for related party transactions, remain in effect.

-In addition, the Stockholders Agreement was amended and restated to provide that, following the Trigger Date and until GE and its affiliates own less than 20% of the voting power of our outstanding common stock, GE shall be entitled to designate one person for nomination to our board of directors.
+In addition, the Stockholders Agreement was amended and restated to provide that, following the Trigger Date and until GE and its affiliates own less than 20% of the voting power of our outstanding Common Stock, GE shall be entitled to designate one person for nomination to our board of directors.